Cancer Research UK logo.

 Back on the ward your doctor will see you regularly.
 Specialist nurses may visit you.
 They look after people who have had major surgery but do not need to be in the intensive care or high dependency unit.

-Sometimes you may wake up in the intensive care unit Open a glossary item (ICU) or high dependency unit Open a glossary item (HDU) after your operation.
+Sometimes you may wake up in the (ICU) or (HDU) after your operation.
 This is so your doctors can keep a closer eye on you.
 This may happen if:

 • your general health is poor